izabelacloud/Readme-Generator/README.md

   ## Installation

-  Clone the repository, refer to README.md
+  For installation please download the repository / copy the repository and run it from the command line.

   ## Usage

-  Quick README.md creation
+  For readme.md generation purposes.

   ## License

-  This project is licensed under the GNUAGPLv3.
+  This project is licensed under the MIT.

   ## Contributing

-  This project was developed by Izabela Petrovicova
+  Built by Izabela Petrovicova

   ## Tests

-  Test needs to be executed locally.
+  To test please clone the repository and test locally using node.js

   ## Questions